vitran96/evershop-docs/docs/development/theme/view-system.md

     </div>
   );
 }
+// highlight-start

 export const layout = {
   areaId: 'productViewLeft',
   sortOrder: 1
 }

+// highlight-end
 ```

+Then we need to export the `layout` object from the `ProductRating.js` component.
+The `layout` object is used to tell the system where to insert the component into the page.

 In above code, we export a `layout` object with the `areaId` and `sortOrder` properties.
 The `areaId` is the ID of the `Area` component that we want to insert the component into.
 The `sortOrder` is the order of the component in the `Area` component.